How To Build a Real Estate Portfolio for Lasting Wealth

 5. Organize your team

-Eventually when building your real estate portfolio, the workload will get so big that you won’t be able to manage it yourself.
+Eventually, when building your real estate portfolio, the workload gets so big that you won’t be able to manage it yourself.
 At this point, it makes no sense to try to do everything on your own.
 Delegate to a team of trustworthy people.

 Aside from hiring a property management company, you also need a virtual assistant, an accountant, and a lawyer.
-If you do not have a real estate license, it would be a smart idea to add a Realtor to your team.
+If you do not have a real estate license, it would be a smart idea to add a savvy, investor-friendly real estate agent to your team.

 The property management company takes care of the day-to-day running of your investments.
 You can include some of the costs of property management in your rent so that you don’t hurt your cash flow.

 Your virtual assistant takes care of small tasks like cold pitching and website management.
-Your accountant manages your numbers – taxes and finances, and a lawyer handles contracts.
+Your accountant manages your numbers, like taxes and finances, and a lawyer handles contracts.
 Real estate agents can assist in finding properties and listing them on the MLS.

 6. Know your numbers